JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 #### Build script
-Next we're going to create a bash script, we won't go to hard on the bashing, but making a script that runs the compile command is a lot more convinent than having to type it out everytime.
+Next we're going to create a bash script, we won't go to hard on the bashing, but making a script that runs the compile command is a lot more convenient than having to type it out every time.

 Create a file called build.sh in your project directory.
 Then open it in your text editor.